 This section should describe, through maps at suitable scales, the regional and local context of the project and all associated infrastructure.
 Real property descriptions of the project should be provided.
-Maps should show the precise location of the project area, in particular:
+Maps should show the precise location of the project area, in particular the:

-- the location and boundaries of current or proposed land tenures, that the project area is or will be subject to - the location and boundaries of the project footprint, including easement widths and access requirements - the location of any proposed buffers surrounding the working areas (for construction and operation) - the location of existing infrastructure such as roads, weirs, powerlines, and marine infrastructure as relevant - the location of geomorphic features such as waterways (e.g. rivers, streams, creeks and other waterbodies), shorelines and wetlands - the location of any proposed project infrastructure requirements (e.g. site offices and accommodation sites), with reference to size, type and use, during all project phases.
+- location and boundaries of current or proposed land tenures, that the project area is or will be subject to - location and boundaries of the project footprint, including easement widths and access requirements - location of any proposed buffers surrounding the working areas (for construction and operation) - location of existing infrastructure such as roads, railways, weirs, powerlines and marine infrastructure as relevant - location of geomorphic features such as waterways (e.g. rivers, streams, creeks and other bodies of water), shorelines and wetlands - location of any proposed project infrastructure requirements (e.g. site offices and accommodation sites), with reference to size, type and use, during all project phases.